10gen/docs-shared/dbx/jvm/atlas-search-operator-helpers.rst

 |atlas-query-operators-example|

-To learn more about the Atlas Search helper methods, see the `SearchOperator <{+core-api+}/client/model/search/SearchOperator.html>`__ interface reference in the Driver Core API documentation.
+To learn more about the MongoDB Search helper methods, see the `SearchOperator <{+core-api+}/client/model/search/SearchOperator.html>`__ interface reference in the Driver Core API documentation.